-Besides art that is integrated throughout the curriculum on a daily basis, the class has a full session with the art teacher, Leia, on Thursday mornings.
+Besides art that is integrated throughout the curriculum on a daily basis, the children have a full session on Thursday mornings.
 The goal of these art projects is to have the children feel successful with new experiences and materials, to have fun, and to spark creativity in a non-verbal way.
 Children will explore making two-dimensional and three-dimensional pieces with a variety of media including watercolor, clay, and fabric.
-Art lessons often integrate with the class theme.
+Art lessons will often integrate with the class theme.

-Children begin the year singing seasonal songs, songs about growing, and favorite well-known songs in Spanish and English.
+In music, children begin the year singing seasonal songs, songs about growing, and favorite well-known songs in Spanish and English.
 Throughout the year, movements, dances, and rhythm instruments such as drums, maracas, and rain sticks will accompany many of the songs.
 All students will participate in weekly recorder lessons in small groups.
-Students should practice recorder 5 minutes a day at home – it makes a big difference in their progress.

-Our focus in science is connecting children with the natural world, building observational skills, doing hands-on experiments and introducing some basic scientific concepts.
-The students use scientific equipment during class including magnifying glasses, microscopes, plant presses, and thermometers.
+Our focus in science is connecting children with the natural world, building observational skills, doing hands-on experiments and introducing basic scientific concepts.
+The students use a number of types of scientific equipment including magnifying glasses, dissection microscopes, compound microscopes, plant presses, and thermometers.
 The science curriculum is planned throughout kindergarten to 6th grade so topics are introduced during an appropriate theme and developmental stage.
-Our lessons follow the seasons and integrate with our theme study by looking at how people completed certain tasks without modern technology.
+Our lessons will follow the seasons and integrate with our theme study by looking at how people completed certain tasks without modern technology.
 This year we will be doing our “My Tree” project.
-The student selects a place in the woods to observe throughout the school year.
-We will make a leaf collection, make a map, make observations throughout the year, and build a debris hut.
-Some topics of study will include natural dyes, herbs, light, and a beginning look at the solar system and the moon.
+The student selects a specific tree to observe throughout the school year.
+We will make a leaf collection, bark rubbings, make observations throughout the year, and build fairy or gnome houses.
+Other topics of study will include natural dyes, herbs, light, and a beginning look at the solar system and the moon.

 Recess is emphasized as a time of great learning – physical, emotional and social.
 Since most of the school day is structured, recess gives the children a blank canvas for imaginative and physical play together.
 Teachers are present and encourage children to find solutions together when differences arise.
-The Friday session of Physical Education provides an opportunity for children to engage in a longer session of activity such as hiking, soccer, cross-country skiing and swimming.
-Loren leads a yoga class on Friday mornings during which children learn poses for strength and balance.
+The Friday session of Physical Ed. provides an opportunity for children to engage in a longer session of activity such as hiking, soccer, cross-country skiing and swimming.
+In yoga class on Friday mornings, the children learn poses for strength and balance.